JanMiksovsky/pondlife-python/README.md

 This site is a port of an [original blog project](https://github.com/WebOrigami/pondlife); see that README for a fuller description of the site's structure and the way markdown posts are transformed.

+Post content is transformed to HTML using [Jinja](https://jinja.palletsprojects.com/) templates, although that step is independent of other aspects of the site architecture.
+Any other template system could be used just as easily.

 [Live demo](https://pondlife-python.netlify.app)

 ## Installation